Omarosa Manigault Newman says she quit White House job, wasn't fired

-Former White House aide Omarosa Manigault Newman denied Thursday that she was fired from her White House position, insisting instead that she left on her own terms.
+Former White House aide Omarosa Manigault Newman denied Thursday she was fired from her White House position, insisting instead that she left on her own terms — but acknowledged being "uncomfortable," "upset" and "unhappy" with the way President Donald Trump's first year in office has unfolded.

 “I resigned and I didn’t do that in the residence as reported,” Newman said.